Emergent Spin Supersolids in Frustrated Quantum Materials: Spin supersolids in spin-1 triangular antiferromagnets

 A strong single-ion anisotropy in $\text{Na}_{2}\text{BaNi}(\text{PO}_{4})_{2}$ originates from distortions of the oxygen octahedra surrounding the $\text{Ni}^{2+}$ ions.
 Combining this single-ion anisotropy with the dominant superexchange interactions, the effective spin-1 model~\cite{sheng2025bose} can be written as

-where $\left\langle i,j\right\rangle$ denotes nearest-neighbor pairs and $S_{i}^{\alpha}$ ($\alpha=x,y,z$) represents the $\alpha$ component of the spin-1 operator at site $i$.
+where $\left\langle i,j\right\rangle$ denotes nearest-neighbor pairs and $S_{i}^{\alpha}$ ($\alpha=x,y,z$) represents the $\alpha$ component of the spin-1 operator at site $i$. $D_{z}$ denotes the single-ion anisotropy, while the other symbols have the same definitions as in Equation~(\ref{eq_H_spin_half}).
 From an analysis of the two-magnon condensate near the saturation field, a relatively small exchange anisotropy $J_{z}/J_{xy}=1.13$ and a large single-ion anisotropy $D_{z}/J_{xy}=3.97$ have been estimated~\cite{sheng2025bose}.
 Fitting the INS data in the fully polarized phase further yields the overall energy scale of $J_{xy}=0.032$~meV and the $g$-factor of $g_{z}=2.24$~\cite{sheng2025bose}.
-Slightly different parameter values have been reported in Ref.~\cite{huang2025universal}, based on a combined fit of magnon dispersions in both the fully polarized and UUD phases.
-Further-neighbor interactions are found to be negligible.
-Although weak interlayer couplings induce three-dimensional magnetic order at finite temperatures, INS measurements indicate that the low-energy physics is dominated by intralayer interactions~\cite{huang2025universal}.
+Slightly different parameter values have been reported in Ref.~\cite{huang2025universal}, based on a combined fit of magnon dispersions in both fully polarized phase and UUD phase.
+Further-neighbor interactions have been found to be negligible.
+Although weak interlayer couplings can induce 3D magnetic order at finite temperatures, INS measurements indicate that the low-energy physics is dominated by intralayer interactions~\cite{huang2025universal}.

-The ground state of the Hamiltonian in Eq.~(\ref{eq_H_spin_one}) has previously been investigated using cluster mean-field theory~\cite{moreno2014case} and perturbative approaches~\cite{seifert2022phase}, which identified a quadrupolar order.
+The ground state of the Hamiltonian in Equation~(\ref{eq_H_spin_one}) has been previously investigated using cluster mean-field theory~\cite{moreno2014case} and perturbative approaches~\cite{seifert2022phase}, which identify a quadrupolar order.
 More recently, numerical calculations employing DMRG~\cite{sheng2025bose} and iPEPS methods~\cite{sheng2025possible} have mapped out the quantum phase diagram for parameters relevant to $\text{Na}_{2}\text{BaNi}(\text{PO}_{4})_{2}$.
-We reproduce the quantum phase diagram~\cite{sheng2025bose} using DMRG calculations, as shown in Fig.~\ref{Fig_4_spin_1}.
-At zero magnetic field, the ground state exhibits a finite $\left\langle m_{z}^{2} \right\rangle$, signaling lattice translational symmetry breaking, together with a finite $\left\langle Q_{\bot }^{2} \right\rangle$, which reflects spontaneous breaking of the spin U(1) symmetry.
+We reproduce the quantum phase diagram using DMRG calculations \cite{sheng2025bose,sheng2025possible}.
+As shown in Figure~\ref{Fig_4_spin_1}b, at zero magnetic field, the ground state exhibits a finite $\left\langle m_{z}^{2} \right\rangle$ that signals lattice translational symmetry breaking, together with a finite $\left\langle Q_{\bot }^{2} \right\rangle$ that reflects spontaneous breaking of the spin U(1) symmetry.
 The latter quantity,

 is obtained from the static quadrupolar structure factor, which exhibits a peak at the $\Gamma $ point ($\boldsymbol{\Gamma }=(0,0)$).
-This order is therefore identified as ferroquadrupolar (FQ) order.
+This order is therefore identified as the ferroquadrupolar (FQ) order.